wnmurphy/wnmurphy.github.io/_posts/2024-05-11-chain-of-density-prompting-technique.md

 tags: ['llm', 'prompts']
 ---

-# Chain of Density prompting technique

-I read a [whitepaper on this [Chain of Density prompting technique](https://arxiv.org/pdf/2309.04269) a while ago that fascinated me.
+I read a whitepaper on this [Chain of Density prompting technique](https://arxiv.org/pdf/2309.04269) a while ago that fascinated me.

 You can essentially use an LLM to simulate a recursive summarizing operation, where each subsequent summary is more information dense than the prior ones.